dipoesan/dareyio-pbl/project12.md

+# Ansible Refactoring & Static Assignments (Imports and Roles)

+In this project we will continue working with `ansible-config-mgt` repository and make some improvements to our code.
+Now we need to refactor our Ansible code, create assignments, and learn how to use the imports functionality.
+Imports allow us to effectively re-use previously created playbooks in a new playbook - it allows us to organize our tasks and reuse them when needed.

+## Code Refactoring

+Refactoring is a general term in computer programming.
+It means making changes to the source code without changins expected behaviour of the software.
+The main idea of refactoring is to enhance code readability, increase maintainability and extensibility, reduce complexity, add proper comments without affecting the logic.

+In our case, we will move things around a little bit in the code, but the overal state of the infrastructure remains the same.

+## Step 1 - Jenkins job enhancement

 Go to your `Jenkins-Ansible` server and create a new directory called `ansible-config-mgt` - we will store in there all our artifacts after each build.

 ![image](https://user-images.githubusercontent.com/22638955/117581047-b0388380-b0f2-11eb-825b-97a2d92c3d42.png)